-PEST CONTROL -Food should be stored in airtight plastic containers or kept in a refrigerator.
-Dirty dishes should not be left out.
-Laundry and personal items, especially damp towels, should not be piled on the floor.
-If problems still occur, contact a residence hall staff member or the Office of Student Services.
+- Food should be stored in airtight plastic containers or kept in a refrigerator. - Dirty dishes should not be left out. - Laundry and personal items, especially damp towels, should not be piled on the floor. - · Trash should not remain in rooms longer than one week